MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tips.md

 The **RevoScaleR** functions *rxRoc*, and *rxLorenz* are other examples of ‘big data’ alternatives to functions that traditionally rely on sorting.

 In summary, by using the tips and tools outlined above you can have the best of both worlds: the ability to rapidly extract information from big data sets using R and the flexibility and power of the R language to manipulate and graph this information.

-## Getting Function Help

-Know a function’s name, but not how to call it?
-Need examples of how to set up the data for a function?
-Help is just a few keystrokes away.
-R has two main functions for obtaining help: the ? operator and the help function.
-You can use the operator by simply typing a question mark at the prompt, followed by the name of the function you want to know about:

-	?q

-Depending on your operating system (and whether you have started the GUI help browser), help for the q function will then appear either in your console window or in a separate window.

-The help function is much the same:

-	help(q)

-Most users will probably use ? because it is easy to type; help allows you to specify a number of arguments that can extend its usefulness.